southwick-associates/census-template/README.md

-# For Southwick Internal Use: Pulling data from Census
+# Template code for extracting data from US Census

-Includes some template code for extracting data from US Census.
 Although [American Fact Finder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) provides a GUI interface for finding data, it isn't very well-suited to production workflows.
 There is an available [Census API](https://www.census.gov/developers/) that can serve this purpose.

 ## Using R